 The CRTC and public alerting

 The CRTC has taken measures to ensure that Canadians receive timely warnings over their televisions and radios of imminent risks to life and property, such as floods, forest fires, tornadoes, industrial disasters and similar events.
-These same warnings could soon be available for wireless devices.

 The CRTC worked with the Canadian broadcasting industry and with government stakeholders to develop the NPAS.
 The CRTC has required the broadcasting industry to relay emergency alert messages to Canadians.
 The system is also used for Amber Alerts, urgent bulletins about child-abduction cases.
 The CRTC also encourages the use of digital media and mobile platforms for relaying alerts.